nicksukie/nicksukie.github.io/work.markdown

 <br/>

-Although my major at the time was not related to IT or computer science, I had always had programming as a passion, and knew I'd get back into it as a career at some point later in life (why I didn't think to study it in college is a conversation for another day).
+Although my major at the time was not related to IT or computer science, I had always had software as a passion, and knew I'd get back into it as a career at some point later in life (why I didn't think to study it in college is a conversation for another day).
 But with that passion in the back of my mind, I decided to do something risky, and take an internship in the field, which was actually completely unrelated to my major at that time - a decision based on instinct which proved to be a good one (what is life but a game challenging you to know when and when not to trust your instincts?).
-During the final co-op during my undergrad, I worked as a web developer for a Tokyo based compliance startup.
+During the final co-op during my undergrad, I worked as an IT assistant for a Tokyo based compliance startup.
 I designed from scratch a website for the company's international product suite, and revised the bilingual corporate website as well, all using WordPress.
-I designed icons, wrote copy, integrated translations, and formatted all the pages using Wordpress's WYSIWYG platform along with some custom HTML and CSS, and deployed it at the very hesitant nod of the company CTO, making this my first complete web project (and <a href="https://web.archive.org/web/20160131185851/http://www.shimpla.com/en/"> it shows</a>).
+I designed icons, wrote copy, integrated translations, and formatted all the pages using Wordpress along with some custom HTML and CSS, and deployed it at the very hesitant nod of the company CTO, making this my first complete web project (and <a href="https://web.archive.org/web/20160131185851/http://www.shimpla.com/en/"> it shows</a>).
 <br/>

 While there was only a small portion of line-by-line programming in this role, it did give me a stronger conceptual understanding of web-development and UI design, and inspired me to further delve into the field.
 It also provided a soft-landing for my entrance into web-development, given that the website was intended as a showcase of products and not a representation of a company as a whole (who would hire a mere intern to take on such a huge responsibility?).
 I was graciously given the chance to perform a task which I'd had the desire but not yet the competency to do, simply out of the goodness of heart to give an young ambitious person a chance, and for that I'm deeply grateful.
 Because, as blank canvas of a student with little concrete idea of what he wanted to do as a profession, this was the first role I've performed which I've felt fully "in my element", so to speak.
 Whereas my previous co-op experience was satisfying to certain extent, it was still further on the scientific side than I'd find myself inclined to delve into further.
 As such, if I can find that level of comfort in a future role, I'll know that I'm in the right place.